Classic Car Show

 MAYBE NOT SO GLAMOROUS?
 But VW Beetles and Karmann Ghias will be all over at the Johannesburg Classic Car Show.
 Image: Supplied

+There will be the usual high-octane mix of British sports cars and sedans and European cars ranging from the earliest days of motoring to the early 1980’s.
 There will be a full range of the usual stores and stalls selling all manner of car goodies for cars, live rock music and plenty to eat and drink (don’t forget those prawns!) at very reasonable prices.
+Each classic car, its driver and a passenger will be admitted free; other passengers at normal entry cost, which is R60 per adult through Ticketpro, R80 at the gate.
+Children younger than 12 R20, secure parking R20.
+Gates open 8am, exhibitors from 7am on Sunday December 4.

 Image: Supplied